Payment System and Reserve Bank Oversight

 3. The Board of Governors assesses the Reserve Banks to fund the operations of the Consumer Financial Protection Bureau.
 Return to table

-Table 5.4 summarizes the average daily assets (liabilities), current income (expenses), and average interest rate of SOMA holdings for 2020 and 2019.
+Table 5.4 summarizes the average daily assets (liabilities), current income (expenses), and average interest rate of the SOMA holdings for 2021 and 2020.

 Table 5.4.
-System Open Market Account (SOMA) holdings and Loans of the Federal Reserve Banks, 2020 and 2019
+System Open Market Account holdings and loans of the Federal Reserve Banks, 2021 and 2020

 Millions of dollars, except as noted